 A cryptocurrency is a medium of exchange, which is digital and uses encryption techniques to control the creation of monetary units and to verify the transfer of funds.
-Bitcoin is the name of the best-known cryptocurrency.
-It is decentralized and is purely digital.
-These virtual coins are exchanged directly between two parties online with no middle man.
+Bitcoin is a decentralized, purely digital and a highly recognized cryptocurrency.
+Two parties can exchange these virtual coins directly without having the need of any middle-man.
 Unlike modern fiat money, Bitcoin is not controlled or backed by any bank or central government authority.

 Blockchain is a Decentralized Technologywhich is used to process the Digital Transactions based on distributed ledger technology.
-It is essentially a Database or Public Ledger to record all Cryptocurrency Transactions.
-Distributed Consensus and anonymity are the two most Important characteristics of Blockchain.
+More importantly, it is a Database or Public Ledger to record all Cryptocurrency Transactions.
+Distributed Consensus and anonymity are the two most important characteristics of Blockchain.
 There is no third party involved to mediate the transaction.
 Blockchain has a Potential to revolutionize the digital payment system.

 Working of Blockchain

 Now, coming to the working of a Blockchain, User initiates the Transaction using Digital signature.
-Each Transaction is Represented as block.
+Each Transaction is Represented as a block.
 Transaction is broadcast to every node on the network and these nodes approve the Validity of the transaction.
-Once the transaction is validated, Blocks are connected to the chain and Entry is made in the ledger.
+Once the transaction is validated, Blocks are connected to the chain, and Entry is made in the ledger.
 Finally, Transaction is received by Receiver.
-When the transaction is Broadcast on the Nodes, two main verification activities are done. firstly, owner of the cryptocurrency that is the digital signature of transaction is verified.
+When the transaction is Broadcast on the Nodes, two main verification activities are done.
+Firstly, the owner of the cryptocurrency that is the digital signature of the transaction is verified.
 Secondly, it is checked if it spender has enough money in his account to make the payment.

 Security in a Blockchain

 The records on a Blockchain are secured through cryptography.
-Participants have their own private keys which is used to initiate the transaction.
-Transaction is signed using the Digital Signature of the sender.
+Participants have their own private keys which are used to initiate the transaction.
+The Transaction is signed using the Digital Signature of the sender.
 Receiver verifies the digital signature. i.e. ownership of private key is verified by using the public key of the sender.
-The signature will become invalid and network will know right away that something is suspicious if record is altered during a transaction.
+The signature will become invalid and the network will know right away that something is suspicious if the record is altered during a transaction.

 Applications of Blockchain in financial and non-financial sector

-Application of Blockchain is not only limited to Financial sector.
+The application of Blockchain is not only limited to the Financial sector.
 Rather they have varied applications in Non-financial domains developed by Blockchain development company as well.
-In case of banking, Blockchain enables highly secure payment processing with lower cost eliminating the need of intermediaries.
-Money transfers, Record keeping and other back-end functions become easy, digital, decentralized.
+In case of banking, Blockchain enables highly secure payment processing with lower cost eliminating the need for intermediaries.
+Money transfers, Record-keeping, and other back-end functions become easy, digital, decentralized.

 Public and Private Blockchain

-There are two main variants of Blockchain Public and private.
+There are two main variants of Blockchain Public and Private.
 These two types are distinguished based upon the criteria of participation in the network.
 Public Blockchain is open and public to all and no one is in charge here.
-There is no access or rights management done for a public Blockchain and anyone can be the part of the consensus (agreement).
-Bitcoin is an example of Public Blockchain.
-Private Blockchain on the other hand allows known organizations to join.
-In public Blockchain is designed on the principle of anonymity however in private Blockchain participants in the network know exactly who they are dealing with.
+Public blockchain donot have any access or rights management, therefore, anyone can be the part of the consensus (agreement).
+The best example for Public Blockchain is a Bitcoin.
+Private Blockchain, on the other hand, allows known organizations to join.
+The public Blockchain is designed on the principle of anonymity however in private Blockchain, one can know exactly with whom they are dealing with in a network.

 For a transaction to be added to a Blockchain, network participants must agree that it is the one and only version of the truth.
 That is done through consensus, which means agreement.
 Bitcoin is the most renowned example of a public Blockchain in which the agreement is achieved through “mining.”
 In Bitcoin mining complex cryptographic problem is solved to create a proof of work.
 Alternatively, a private Blockchain consists of a permissioned network in which consensus can be achieved through a process called “selective endorsement,” where known users verify the transactions.